selkies-project/selkies-gstreamer/addons/js-interposer/README.md

 LD_PRELOAD library for interposing application calls to open a Linux joystick device and pass data via a unix domain socket.

-This allows the selkies-gstreamer WebRTC interface to pass gamepad events over the Data Channel and translate them to joystick events without requiring access to /dev/input/js0 or depend kernel modules like uinput to emulate devices.
+This allows the `selkies-gstreamer` WebRTC interface to pass gamepad events over `RTCDataChannel`, and translate them to joystick events without requiring access to /dev/input/js0 or depending on kernel modules including uinput to emulate devices.

 ## Compiling